 “So did you, toots, so did you.
 But that was then, this is now,” she said, primping her currently frizzy, Afro-styled hair.

-“It was pretty weird actually,” I continued, watching her sit in again and straighten the plum velvet top and yellow sash about her shoulders and waist.
-“Just so grim, from the minute I hit town to the day I left…
+“It was pretty weird actually,” I continued, watching her straighten the plum velvet top and yellow sash about her shoulders and waist.
+“Just so grim, from the minute I hit town to the day I left.”

 A piped-around sound system tracked adult-contemporary numbers like ‘More Than A Woman’ by Tavares, ‘Baby Hold On’ by Eddie Money and Meatloaf’s ‘Two Out Of Three Ain’t Bad’.
 After being rocked, jazzed, funked, salsaed, bluesed, reggaed, fiddled, crooned, banjoed, oboed and synthed out on the streetcorners, I rather welcomed a mellower beat.
 The groove was infectious, drawing the crowd’s unattached snippets of cross-cultural pollination fully into its hipstream.
 The tunes themselves had me nervously tapping my feet on the Deli’s hardwood floor, thrumming my fingers on its inlaid oak table and brass side railing, trying to figure out what was up her raglan dolman sleeve.

 “I suppose, but what’s that to us, right,” I probed.
 “Besides, things only got worse from there.
-Watching my old Illinoid friends wasting away, my mom—it was all too much.”
+Watching my old friends wasting away, my mom dying—it was all too much.”

 “God, that’s awful,” she gasped, yet dodged some, as she grasped my hand.
 “I can’t imagine…just couldn’t bear losing my parents…”